Updated: AUGUST 2021

 The Pagan Kingdom disintegrated as a result of repeated Mongol invasions at the turn of the twelfth century and never regained its glory thereafter.

 Being on a cruise docked right in the Old Bagan Pier gave us easy access to the archaeological site.
 Our itinerary covered a fair mix of big and small temples over two full days.

 I much preferred the grander structures as backgrounds in my photos.
 Ananda and Htilominlo pagodas in particular were jam packed during our visit.
 It was in the stark, lesser known shrines, however, and on the roof of a quiet, dilapidated stupa awaiting the dawn of a new day over that incredible field of pagodas, that we truly connected with the magic of Bagan.

 NO TIME TO READ NOW?

 CLICK TO PIN 📌 FOR LATER

 ‘Best’ is always relative.
 Here’s a comprehensive list of monuments in Bagan.
 The largest temples are also the most popular and teeming with people.
-We visited five of the larger temples that feature on most must-visit lists:
+Of the dozen or so temples we visited five were prominent ones that feature on most must-visit lists: